joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.8.19 =

+* Bug fix: 'Sell tickets on this post' showing up twice in some contexts.
+* Bug fix: Changed attr to prop, but didn't change the value checked.

+= 1.8.18 =

+* Version bump due to failing to add prior tag before committing.

 = 1.8.17 =